Executors

 Caldera AV detection

 By default, the Caldera agent "Sandcat" is detected and blocked by antivirus.
-Here, we are using Caldera as a neutral executor that will execute implants that will execute payloads, so you need to add the proper AV exclusions as instructed in the OpenAEV screen.
+Here, we are using Caldera as a neutral executor that will execute implants that will execute threat arsenal actions, so you need to add the proper AV exclusions as instructed in the OpenAEV screen.

 Checks